mstksg/mutable/README.md

     V.freeze v
 ```

+(running this in `ST`, the mutable memory monad that comes with GHC)

 This is because all of the other items in the vector are kept the same and not
 copied-over over the course of one million updates.
 It is `O(n+l)` in memory
 updates.
 It is very good even for long vectors or large matrices.